Yomorei/YomosDashx360-src-maintained/README.md

-# Xbox 360 Metro Dashboard for Windows
+# DashX360 an Xbox 360 Metro Dashboard for Windows

 A custom Xbox 360-style dashboard experience for Windows with controller support, working menus, and an in-game Guide overlay.